Women, Infants, and Children (WIC) Participation

 Why This Topic Is Important

-In California and the U.S., around 1 in 7 children live in households without the resources for consistent, dependable access to enough food for all household members to enjoy active, healthy lives (1).
-Compared with food-secure children, children experiencing food insecurity are at higher risk for a host of health problems, including developmental, behavioral, and mental health issues, as well as acute and chronic medical conditions (2, 3).
-Food insecurity in children also is linked to higher rates of school absenteeism and emergency department use, and lower access to health care (3).
-Among pregnant women, food insecurity is associated with negative physical and mental health outcomes, as well as pregnancy complications (2).
-Households with children (particularly young children under age 6), low-income and single-parent households, and households of color are disproportionately affected by food insecurity (3, 4).
+In California and the U.S., more than 1 in 6 children live in households without the resources for consistent, dependable access to enough food for all household members to enjoy active, healthy lives (1).
+Uncertain access to food can cause stress for families and disrupt children’s ability to concentrate and engage fully in school, social, and physical activities (2, 3).
+Compared with food-secure children, children experiencing food insecurity are at higher risk for a host of health problems—with potentially lifelong impacts—including developmental, behavioral, and mental health issues, as well as acute and chronic medical conditions (2, 3, 4).
+Food insecurity in children also is linked to higher rates of hospital and emergency room visits and lower academic performance (2, 3, 4).
+Among pregnant women, food insecurity is associated with negative physical and mental health outcomes, as well as pregnancy complications (5).

-Food assistance programs, such as the Supplemental Nutrition Assistance Program (SNAP, or CalFresh in California) and the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) provide a safety net to help ensure that low-income children, expectant mothers, and families get adequate nutrition.
-These programs have been shown to alleviate poverty, reduce adverse birth outcomes, and improve children's health in general (2, 3).
+Food assistance programs, such as school meals, the Supplemental Nutrition Assistance Program (SNAP, or CalFresh in California), and the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) provide a safety net to help ensure that low-income children, expectant mothers, and families get adequate nutrition.
+These programs have been shown to alleviate poverty, reduce adverse maternal and birth outcomes, and improve children's health in general (3, 4, 5).

 For more information, see kidsdata.org’s Research & Links section.
 Also see kidsdata.org’s Student Demographics topic, which includes information about students eligible to receive free or reduced price school meals, and other topics under Family Economics.